Logo Icon

 Section 14- Negotiation:

-When a promissory note, bill of exchange or cheque is transferred to any person, so as to constitute that person the holder thereof, the instrument is said to be negotiated.
+When a promissory note, bill of exchange, or cheque is transferred to any person to constitute that person the holder thereof, the instrument is said to be negotiated.

 Section 15 Indorsement:

-When the maker or holder of a negotiable instrument signs the same, otherwise than as such maker, for the purpose of negotiation, on the back or face thereof or on a slip of paper annexed thereto, or so signs for the same purpose a stamped paper intended to be completed as a negotiable instrument, he is said to indorse the same, and is called the “indorser”.
+When the maker or holder of a negotiable instrument signs the same, otherwise than as such maker, for negotiation, on the back or face thereof or a slip of paper annexed to it, or so signs for the same purpose a stamped paper intended to be completed as a negotiable instrument, he is said to endorse the same.
+He is called the endorser.

-1. Definition of Maturity: This section defines "maturity" in the context of a promissory note or bill of exchange as the date at which the instrument falls due, i.e., the date on which the instrument becomes payable.
+1. Definition of Maturity: The context of a promissory note or bill of exchange as the date the instrument falls due, i.e., the date on which the instrument becomes payable.

-3. Clear Determination of Payment Date: By defining maturity, this section ensures that there is no ambiguity or confusion regarding the date on which the holder of the instrument can demand payment.
+3. Clear Determination of Payment Date: By defining maturity, this section ensures that there is no ambiguity or confusion regarding the date on which the instrument holder can demand payment.
 The maturity date is a clear and legally binding deadline for payment.

-5. Legal Certainty: Having a well-defined maturity date is essential for the negotiability of the instrument and the predictability of the rights and obligations associated with it.
+5. Legal Certainty: A well-defined maturity date is essential for the instrument's negotiability and the predictability of its rights and obligations.

 6. Consequences of Maturity: When a promissory note or bill of exchange reaches its maturity date, the holder can present it for payment, and if the payment is not made, it is considered dishonored, leading to legal consequences.